ChristsMirror777/ChristsDomain/README.md

 # Formatting

-As you can see, everything folds nicely within obsidian.
+If you open this file in Obsidian, everything folds nicely.
 Longer verses fold as well as the verse itself when following the shown markdown standard.
 Allowing for an easy visual of all supported verses.

 Notice how every paragraph is separated by a new line, this helps with information overload by creating bite sized chunks.
 Ideally things should be as brief and simple as possible.
 Using ChatGPT to shorten your sentences is ok.

-New maintainers are generally selected by the current group of maintainers as worthy based on maintainers discernment and prayer.
+New maintainers are selected by the current group of maintainers as worthy based on maintainers discernment and prayer.
 If the group generally agrees and has all prayed about it, the new maintainer will be added.

 There is no formal process.
 Only spirit led selection.